 Year of birth was found to be a highly significant factor influencing differences in body weight ( $P \le 0.001$ , Table 3).
-The body weight of kits at weaning was probably associated with increased milk yield, which possibly resulted from the age-related weight increase of their dams, (Table 4).
-It also suggests that environmental factors (Zhang et al., 2016b and Huang et al., 2020) associated with specific years can have such substantial on growth and impact development.
-These environmental factors can feasibly be (Climate Variations; Disease Outbreaks and/or changes in management practices over time, such as feeding regimens, housing conditions, or veterinary care)
+The body weight of kits at weaning was probably associated with increased milk yield, which is possibly resulted from the age-related weight increase of their dams, (Table 4).
+It also suggests that environmental factors (Zhang et al., 2016b and Huang et al., 2020) associated with specific years can have such substantial and development. impact on growth These environmental factors can feasibly be (Climate Variations; Disease Outbreaks and/or changes in management practices over time, such as feeding regimens, housing conditions, or veterinary care).